 Local priority species.
-Some wildlife species in Barnsley require protection and positive action to halt any decline and to maintain or increase their numbers.
+A number of wildlife species in Barnsley require protection and positive action to halt their decline and to maintain or increase their numbers.
 The things they need to thrive - to breed, feed and shelter - should be protected and enhanced.

 Almost a 1,000 native animal and plant species have been given conservation priority status in England, because of the severity of their decline.
 Many of these are common and widespread.